-New student registration as absent is done by e-mailing or mailing documents to Faculty Study Affairs.
-Use Enrolment and registration form found at study affairs forms page.
-You can also visit Faculty Study Affairs in person.
+New students can register as absent only on legal grounds.
+New student's registration as absent is done by e-mailing or mailing documents to Academic Affairs Service Team.
+Fill in also the Enrolment and registration form which is available at study affairs forms page.

 All new students have to register to university during registration period, by which time any e-mailed or mailed documents need to have arrived to the University.
 If you do not have a proof of legal grounds for your absence at that time, contact Faculty Study Affairs.
 Below is a list of documents you can use to prove legal grounds for your absence.
 Documents need to be in Finnish, Swedish, or in English.

 - Order to enter service stating that you are undergoing service according to the Conscription Act (1438/2007),the Non-Military Service Act (S1446/2007), or the Act on Women’s Voluntary Military Service (194/1995)

 - Certificate of maternity, paternity or parent leave from The Social Insurance Institution of Finland KELA, or if such proof is unavailable, a medical certificate of pregnancy.
 Alternatively corresponding certificates of statutory parental leave from other countries' authorities.

 - Sickness Allowance decision, or if such certificate is not available, a medical certificate stating which illness or injury is in question, and that the illness or injury prevents the student from starting their studies on August 1.
 Also a detailed account applies on the practical arrangements required by the illness or injury that prohibits student from starting their studies, e.g. certificate by student housing foundation stating that the student is on a waiting list for a special needs apartment needed due to student's injury.